Manufacturing Leadership Master of Science Degree

 Overview for Manufacturing Leadership MS

-The master of science in manufacturing leadership is for experienced engineers and other professionals who aspire to high-level positions in operations, supply chain management, and process improvement.
-The program integrates business and engineering management courses, delivering them online or on-campus where students continue to work while taking classes.
+The manufacturing leadership master's is for experienced engineers and other professionals who aspire to high-level positions in operations, supply chain management, and process improvement.
+The degree in manufacturing management integrates business and engineering management courses, delivering them online or on-campus, where you may continue to work while taking classes.

-Most students are sponsored by an employer, who is committed to improving leadership capabilities in operational excellence.
-Sponsorship includes financial support and a commitment to work with the student to provide clear expectations and a well-articulated career development plan that builds upon the program.
-Candidates are welcome to sponsor themselves.
-Students should contact Financial Aid and Scholarship for more information.
+For the capstone project, you will be sponsored by an employer who is committed to improving leadership capabilities in operational excellence.
+Sponsorship includes financial support and a commitment to work with you to provide clear expectations and a well-articulated career development plan that builds upon the program.
+As an alternative, you are welcome to sponsor yourself.
+You may contact Financial Aid and Scholarship for more information.

 Related Programs